Communist Party of the Netherlands: 1945–1963

 After the war, the party was led by Paul de Groot, who had a strong grip on the party's organization.
-In 1945 the CPN was offered one ministry in the Schermerhorn cabinet, mainly because of the CPN's role in the Dutch Resistance.
+In 1945 the CPN was offered one ministry in the Schermerhorn–Drees cabinet, mainly because of the CPN's role in the Dutch Resistance.
 The CPN refused, demanding a second ministry.
-In the 1946 elections, the CPN received nearly 11% of the vote and won 10 seats in the House of Representatives.
+In the 1946 general election, the CPN received nearly 11% of the vote and won 10 seats in the House of Representatives.
 The CPN also won seats in the Senate for the first time.
-This electoral success was linked to the role of the CPN in the Resistance.
+This electoral success was linked to the role of the CPN in the resistance.

-The following period was characterized by decreasing popularity for Communism, the rise of internal divisions, and the methodical isolation of the CPN by other parties.
+The following period was characterized by decreasing popularity for communism, the rise of internal divisions, and the methodical isolation of the CPN by other parties.

 With the rise of the Cold War, the party began to lose popularity.
-The 1948 Communist coup in Czechoslovakia tainted the reputation of Communism.
-In the 1948 elections, the party lost two seats.
+The 1948 Czechoslovak coup d'état tainted the reputation of Communism.
+In the 1948 general election, the party lost two seats.
 In 1949, a group of Frisian Communists were removed from the party ranks; they founded the Socialist Union, but they were unable to play a significant role in Dutch politics.
-In the 1952 elections the party lost two additional seats.
-In 1956 the CPN lost votes again, but because of the expansion of parliament it won an additional seat.
-In 1956 the party supported the Russian intervention against the Hungarian revolution.
+In the 1952 general election, the party lost two additional seats.
+In 1956, the CPN lost votes again; however, because of the expansion of parliament it won an additional seat.
+The party supported the Russian intervention against the Hungarian Revolution of 1956.
 After the invasion, the party office, in Felix Meritis in Amsterdam, was attacked by opponents of the invasion.